Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 7

 up near the Corps H.Q.
 Ours

-was at Val de Maison ^ when they were down
+was at Val de Maison ^when we were down

 South on the Somme.
 Here it is